-If the underwriters exercise their option to purchase additional shares, you will experience further dilution.
+If the underwriters exercise their option to purchase additional shares or if any additional shares are issued in connection with outstanding options, you will experience further dilution.

-The following table summarizes, on a pro forma basis as of June 30, 2018 after giving effect to the cash exercise of an outstanding warrant to purchase 110,116 shares of our series A preferred stock in July 2018, the Conversion and the conversion of all outstanding shares of our preferred stock issued in the Conversion into shares of common stock upon the closing of this offering, the differences between the number of shares purchased from us, the total consideration paid in respect of such shares and the average price per share paid by existing stockholders and to be paid by new investors in this offering.
-The calculation below is based on the initial public offering price of \$16.00 per share, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on a pro forma basis as of June 30, 2018 after giving effect to the Conversion and the conversion of all outstanding shares of our preferred stock into shares of common stock upon the closing of this offering, the differences between the number of shares purchased from us, the total consideration paid in respect of such shares and the average price per share paid by existing stockholders and to be paid by new investors in this offering.
+The calculation below is based on an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 As the table shows, new investors purchasing shares in this offering will pay an average price per share substantially higher than our existing stockholders paid.

-Shares Purc Shares Purchased ration Average Price Number Percent Amount Percent Per Share Existing stockholders: 24,658,748 76.7% \$111,985,001 48.3% \$ 4.54 New investors: 7,500,000 23.3 120,000,000 51.7 16.00 Total: 32,158,748 100.0% \$231,985,001 100.0% \$ 7.21
+Shares Purc Shares Purchased Total Consideration Average Price

+Number Percent Amount Percent Per Share

+Existing stockholders: 70,075,265 % \$111,910,001 \$ 1.60

+New investors:

+Total: 100% 100%